JesperDramsch/phd-thesis/pages/introduction.rst

 3D timeshift extraction in 4D seismic.

-The growing interest in machine learning sometimes overlooks the fact that the underlying idea of ml was introduced in 1950.
+The growing interest in machine learning sometimes overlooks the fact that the underlying idea of machine learning was introduced in 1950.
-`11.2 <#sec:mlingeo>`__ reviews the history of ml with a special focus on geoscience.
+`11.2 <#sec:mlingeo>`__ reviews the history of machine learning with a special focus on geoscience.
 Geoscience and in particular geophysics has followed the innovation in artificial intelligence and especially neural networks closely.
 Early applications of neural networks include seismic processing and seismic inversion.
-Moreover, gps were early introduced in geostatistics as kriging, which have gained interest in a wider ml context as gp.
+Moreover, gps were early introduced in geostatistics as kriging, which have gained interest in a wider machine learning context as gp.
 Recently, dl becoming popular and particularly breakthroughs in computer vision have sparked interest in applying machine learning computer vision to asi in the hopes for increased